 How does the Passivation Services Process Work?

-ASTM A967 and other controlled industry standards exist as accepted guidelines to properly passivate stainless steel, titanium and other metallics.
+The ASTM a967 passivation standard applies to the cleaning, testing, and passivation of stainless steel, titanium and other metallic parts.
 Common to nearly all the specifications are: cleaning of the surface from any contaminants via an alkali solution, chemical treatment via immersion in an acid bath (typically nitric or citric acid), rinsing of residual acid and testing of the newly passivated surface to ensure the process steps.

 Chemically treating the components accelerates the naturally occurring oxidation process when the corrosion inhibiting material is exposed to oxygen in the atmosphere.
 It simply helps “grow” the oxide layer faster and thicker than the natural process.